MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-about.md

 - DMARC closes the loop by verifying that the `5321.MailFrom` address and the From address match in email messages.
 You can set up DMARC in report only mode without configuring SPF or DKIM for your domain.
 To quarantine or reject messages based on DMARC authentication failures, you need to configure SPF and DMARC for your domain.

-- Services that modify message in transit can completely invalidate SPF, DKIM and DMARC checks.
+- Legitimate services that modify message in transit break SPF, DKIM and DMARC.
 If the service is able to preserve the original email authentication information, and you identify the service as a trusted ARC sealer, ARC uses that information to validate the message.

 To configure email authentication for mail **sent from** Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, see the following articles: